 National Museum of American Jewish History

-Located across the street from Independence Hall and the Liberty Bell, the National Museum of American Jewish History is a great place to stop and learn more about the history of the United States.
-The museum seeks to explore and celebrate American Jewish culture and the many people who significantly influenced this vast country through various programs and exhibits.
-In the pursuit of inspiring an appreciation for cultural diversity in visitors, the museum holds many artifacts from famous Jewish Americans such as Albert Einstein, Steven Spielberg, Estee Lauder and Barbra Streisand.
-Open Tuesday to Friday from 10am-5pm and Saturday to Sunday from 10am-5:30pm.
+Just across the street from Independence Hall, the National Museum of American Jewish History seeks to explore and celebrate American Jewish culture and the many people who significantly influenced this vast country through various programs and exhibits.
+In the pursuit of inspiring appreciation for cultural diversity, the museum holds many artefacts from famous Jewish Americans such as Steven Spielberg, Estée Lauder and Barbra Streisand.

-A museum dedicated to one of the United States’ most prominent founding fathers, the Benjamin Franklin Museum is home to many of the man’s personal artifacts.
-Visitors to the museum can be a part of many programs and exhibits to learn more about the renaissance man who held many different jobs throughout his life, with roles such as printer, scientist, diplomat and founder of many civic institutions that are still open today.
-The Ben Franklin Museum is open from 9am-5pm September to May and 9am to 7pm May to September.
+A museum dedicated to one of the United States’s most prominent founding fathers, the Benjamin Franklin Museum is home to many of his personal artefacts.
+You can take part in many programs and through the exhibits learn more about this renaissance polymath, who held many different jobs throughout his life – including printer, scientist, diplomat and founder of many civic institutions that are still open today.

 Betsy Ross House

-The birthplace of the American flag, the Betsy Ross House is a popular attraction to those visiting Philadelphia.
+The birthplace of the American flag, the Betsy Ross House is a popular attraction in Philadelphia.
 The house itself is over 250 years old and features seven period rooms, which include bedrooms, a kitchen and a parlor.
-Within the museum, visitors can see many replicas of Betsy Ross’s upholstering tools and even some family objects.
-Children can interact with the amazing woman herself as she sews the flag and recounts the story of her life during the Revolutionary War.
-The museum also features two different audio tours for children and adults that explains the history of the house and what occurred within the many rooms.
-Open March 1 to November 30 from 10am-5pm daily and December 1 to Feb 28 from 10am-5pm Tuesday to Sunday.
+Here you’ll see many replicas of Betsy Ross’s upholstering tools and even some family objects.
+Children can interact with the real-life portrayal of the amazing woman as she sews the flag and recounts the story of her life during the Revolutionary War.
+The museum also features two audio tours for children and adults that explain the history of the house and what occurred within the many rooms.

 Fireman’s Hall Museum

-This fascinating museum is located in the heart of Old City within a restored firehouse from 1902.
-It boasts the title of being one of the nation’s premier fire museums, and houses many artifacts that celebrate Philadelphia’s firefighting history alongside several heroic moments.
-Visitors to the Fireman’s Hall Museum can view tools, uniforms, photos and old trucks from different points in time, while simultaneously learning about fire safety.
-The museum is open from 10am-4:30pm Tuesday to Saturday.
+This fascinating museum, in a restored firehouse from 1902 in the heart of Old City, is one of the nation’s premier fire museums, housing many artefacts that celebrate Philadelphia’s firefighting history alongside several heroic moments.
+You can view tools, uniforms, photos and old trucks from different points in time, while simultaneously learning about fire safety.

-The church of many of the revolutionary leaders such as George Washington and John Adams, Christ Church was founded in 1695, while the present building dates to 1744 and still holds service today.
-It boasts a prominent steeple and was designed by famous architect, Robert Smith.
-The old graveyard, which can also be toured, is the resting place of seven signers of the Declaration of Independence and five signers of the Constitution.
-Visitors can tour the building and the grounds from 9am-5pm Monday to Saturday and from 1-5pm on Sunday.
+Christ Church, founded in 1695, was the chosen place of worship of many revolutionary leaders including George Washington and John Adams.
+The present building, which dates from 1744 and still holds services today, boasts a prominent steeple designed by architect Robert Smith.
+The old graveyard, which can also be toured, is the resting place of seven signatories of the Declaration of Independence and five signatories of the Constitution.

 Take a self-guided walking tour through the first United States Mint.
-The tour lasts about 45 minutes, and visitors can view coins being made in real time from 40 feet above the factory floor, as well as see the first coining presses from 1792.
-Visitors are also able to see the key to the first mint as well as the deed signed by Andrew Jackson, among other artifacts from over the years.
-The U.S. Mint is open to visitors from 9am-4:30pm Monday to Friday.
+The tour lasts about 45 minutes, and you can view coins being made in real time from 40ft (12m) above the factory floor, as well as see the first coining presses from 1792.
+You’re also able to see the key to the first mint as well as the deed signed by Andrew Jackson, among other artefacts, from over the centuries.